Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 Andy Ibáñez At The Plate

-- Ibanez has driven in a run in 19 games this year (22.4%), including four games with more than one RBI (4.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Ibanez has had at least one RBI in 22.1% of his games this season (19 of 86), with more than one RBI four times (4.7%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.